jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

 The practical aim of the project is to build *a* model through training and delivering to a scoring system - the model itself is not all that important... i.e. this process could be used with any training system based around any technology (thank you containers!).

 ### Input Data
-The model is a collaborative filtering model to assist with recommendations.
+The model in our scenario was a collaborative filtering model to assist with recommendations.
 It takes data that has been extracted from the production databases.
 The ETL is orchestrated by [Azure Data Factory](https://azure.microsoft.com/en-us/services/data-factory/) and saves data to an [Azure Blob Storage](https://azure.microsoft.com/en-gb/services/storage/blobs/) account in CSV format under a convention based folder structure.
 This section is out of scope for this document.

 The input locations are passed in to the containers as environment variables.

+The actual model type is not important - the model in this sample code simply has a delay of 15 seconds before writing out a sample model file.

 ### Parameters
 The model training container takes a series of parameters for the source data location as well as the output location.
 These parameters are passed in to the model by the build as environment variables to the Kubernetes job.
 The model output location is based on the build number of the VSTS build.
 The other parameters are generated and passed in as build variables.

 This parameterisation is used heavily in the system.
-To help make parameterisation simpler we've opted to use [Helm](https://github.com/kubernetes/helm) to make packages which form the system's deployments.
+To help make parameterisation simpler we've opted to use [Helm Charts](https://github.com/kubernetes/helm) to make packages which form the system's deployments.
 The build system prepares the Helm Charts and deploys them to the cluster.

 ### Set-up the Environment
 Before the model can be trained the environment needs some set-up.
 In this system the model is output to an Azure File share - which is stored in blob storage.
 You'll need to create a PVC (PersistentVolumeClaim) as somewhere to save the model.